Dept. of Life Science Frontiers

-RNA-Protein (RNP) complex plays a central role in gene expression by controlling translation, transcription, RNA processing, and so on.
+RNA-Protein (RNP) complex plays a central role in gene expression by controlling processes such as translation, transcription, and RNA processing.

-Then, we came up with the idea that understanding of the necessary factors to form the RNP such as RNA sequences and structures would enable us to artificially create RNP complexes to control molecular mechanisms and cell-fates.
+With this background, we came up with the idea that the understanding of the necessary factors to form the RNP such as RNA sequences and structures would enable us to artificially create RNP complexes to control molecular mechanisms and cell fates.

-With this idea of synthetic biology, we are working on elucidating the programming mechanism of cells and controlling cell-fate precisely through the development of new technologies to understand, control and create RNP-based life systems.
+With this idea of synthetic biology, we are working on the elucidation of the programming mechanism of cells and precise cell fate control through the development of new technologies to understand, control and create RNP-based life systems.

 By utilizing cell type-specific RNA and protein markers, we are working on the following themes in order to develop technologies that control molecular mechanisms specific to target cells and apply them to medical research.

 1. Construction of artificial RNA systems which detect intracellular information and regulate cell-fate.

 2. Development of RNA switch technologies that safely and precisely identify and recognize the target cells.